encointer/encointer-node/README.md

 ```

 Offchain-indexing is needed for the custom rpc `communities_getAll`.
 If you don't want it, omit the flag.
+`--rpc-methods unsafe` is needed for the bazaar's business and offering aggregation rpcs.

 Additional CLI usage options are available and may be shown by running `./target/release/encointer-node-notee --help`.